 As a frequent hostel dorm guest and fairly budget traveller, I’ve had to live in some seriously small spaces on the road.
-Even when you fork out the extra for a private room, some countries are just notoriously stingy with real estate and you end up in a rather cramped claustrophobic room unless you are willing to fork out an astronomical sum for a luxurious experience.
+Even when you fork out the extra for a private room, some countries are just notoriously stingy with real estate and you end up in a rather cramped claustrophobic closet of a room unless you are willing to fork out an astronomical sum for a luxurious experience.
 How do you deal with tiny spaces on the road?
 Here are some of my packing tips.

 For short trips, be strategic not just about what you pack but how you pack.
 Think about your itinerary for the next few days and order your luggage accordingly if possible, by putting the stuff you’ll need nearer the top of the bag so it’s easy to pull out.

 I usually have a smaller bag with just my essentials, so I can keep them close to me while my larger bag can be left aside without too much worry about someone stealing it.
 One reason I advocate carry-on only is that you force yourself to carry less, and that is just so much more convenient in situations like these.

 I also like softer bags that fold up so you can stow them easily if you have to, or they can double up as a pillow or cushion if you need to put the bag on your lap.

 Organize Your Items

 I love packing cubes because they make it easy to organise stuff in your bag.
 Even without packing cubes, I always have bags within bags so it’s easier to find items.
 It helps when the bags are slightly different in material or shape because it’s easy for you to tell what bag you’re digging into without looking, especially useful if you’re in a dark cramped space.
 The satin bag has the lingerie, the linen has the clean clothes, the weird handle has the toiletries…